visualopsholdings/nodes-devops/pi5/README.md

 You can use these steps to setup a runtime (or development) system for Nodes on a Raspberry PI 5.

+Note that our code will work perfectly on a Pi4 BUT mongodb 7.0 which we use here crashes.
+That problem could be solved by using a different version of mongoDB just for a pi4.

 ## Create an SSH key on your computer

 If you already have an SSH key, then you can skip this.
 You can see if you have one with: